napari/napari-workshop-template/napari-workshops/intro_napari_GUI.md

 There are two options for saving your data: saving the layers themselves or saving the rendered view in the canvas.

 To save the currently rendered view, use the File menu **Save Screenshot**.
-You can also chose to include the viewer or to save the screenshot to the clipboard instead of a file.
+You can also choose to include

+the viewer or to save the screenshot to the clipboard instead of a file.

-You can save the layers individually using the File menu or Command+S(Mac) / Control+S(Windows).
+You can save the layers individually using the File menu or Command+S (Mac) / Control+S (Windows and Linux).

 * For image layers, you can select the file type by providing the extension.
 Note: Some formats may not work for all image types, e.g. 3D stacks.
 Additional file types can be made available by plugins.